 Glutathione may also be a helpful treatment or prevention supplement for head pain.
 There is evidence that oxidative stress plays a role in the pathophysiology of migraines; as the body’s most important antioxidant, glutathione can help reduce this oxidative stress.
 Other evidence points to the effectiveness of antioxidants like glutathione to address head pain.
 Unfortunately, as we’ve been telling you, the FDA is threatening access to compounded glutathione treatments.
 This is a huge problem because alternative forms of glutathione are not effective at increasing blood levels of this antioxidant; it needs to be administered intravenously, intranasally, or in some other more direct form to bypass the gut.
 These superior forms can only be accessed through compounding pharmacies.
 While ANH-USA, grassroots activists, and other stakeholders scored a major victory in protecting compounded glutathione last year, the FDA could still decide to ban this critical medicine.
 We can’t let that happen.

 Action Alert!
-Write to Congress, the FDA, and PCAC, urging them not to ban compounded glutathione.
+Write to Congress and the FDA, urging them not to ban compounded glutathione.
 Please send your message immediately.